MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 This guide documents official support policy for official OData libraries for .NET distributed by Microsoft.

 Supported releases are patched for security and other critical bugs and may receive new features.
 Only the latest minor and patch of a given release is supported.
-For example, for Microsoft.OData.Core 7 release, only the least 7.x.y release is supported.
+For example, for Microsoft.OData.Core 7 release, only the latest 7.x.y release is supported.
 Customers are encouraged to always use the latest patch of a given release.
 In case issues are encountered, the first step should generally be to update to the latest version of that major release.

 Throughout this document, the use of the term *release* is tied to the major version.
 When we say that we support this release, it means we can ship changes to this package under the same major version, but potentially different minor or patch version.
 That is to say, if version 7 of a library is actively supported, and the latest version is 7.2.1, we can ship new version such as 7.2.2 or 7.3.0.
 If it is out of support, it means we'll not release a new 7.x version.